 Research continued on the Bioleaching and Carbon Capture and Storage Programs during the period.
 Bioleaching work included the bulking up of bacteria and further adaptation test work.
-The Carbon Capture and Storage test work has been concluded and the Company is awaiting the delivery of the final report.
+A 1,000 kg sample was submitted to SGS Canada Inc. for metallurgical testing and concentrate generation from the W4 Zone resulting in 95.7 kilograms of rougher concentrate that was delivered in July 2023.
+The Carbon Capture and Storage test work was concluded in July 2023.